Dolorousrtur/HOOD/README.md

 You can find the instructions on how to do that and the commands used to start the training in the [Training.ipynb](Training.ipynb) notebook.

 ## Validation Sequences
-You can download the sequences used for validation (Table 1 in the main paper and Table s 1 and 2 in the Supplementary) using [this link](https://drive.google.com/file/d/1qCZtERxahd50GNjkTx4rjDA2CsQ0M053)
+You can download the sequences used for validation (Table 1 in the main paper and Tables 1 and 2 in the Supplementary) using [this link](https://drive.google.com/file/d/1qCZtERxahd50GNjkTx4rjDA2CsQ0M053)

 The code to generate these sequences and compute metrics over them will be added soon.